turgu1/maison/Readme.md

 ABORTED       | Return in the case of *PROCESS_EVENT* when the event vanished before processing, such that the finite state machine return to the *WAIT_FOR_EVENT* state instead of going to the *WAIT_END_EVENT* state.
 NEW_EVENT     | Returned when processing a *WAIT_FOR_EVENT* state to indicate that an event must be processed.

 Note: if the *DEEP_SLEEP* feature was enabled, the loop will almost never return as the processor will wait for further processing through a call to ESP.deep_sleep function.
-The processor, after the wait time, will restart the code from the beginning.
+The processor, after the wait time, will restart the code execution from the beginning.

-## Configuration Parameters
+## 5. Configuration Parameters

 The Maison framework is automating access to the MQTT message broker through the WiFi connection.
 As such, parameters are required to link the device to the WiFi network and the MQTT broker server.
 A file named "/config.json" must be created on a SPIFFS file system in flash memory.
 This is a JSON structured file.
 Here is an example of such a file: